pbloem/profane-tmesis/a-veil-of-brightness.md

 ---
-title: "If Croesus goes to war"
+title: "A veil of brightness"

 summary: "I count the grains of sand on the beach and measure the sea; I understand the speech of the dumb and hear the voiceless.
 The smell has come to my sense of a hard shelled tortoise boiling and bubbling with a lamb's flesh in a bronze pot: the cauldron underneath it is of bronze, and bronze is the lid."

 image: "http://profane-tmesis.info/croesus-cover.jpg"
 ---

-# If Croesus goes to war
+# A veil of brightness

 <aside><em>I count the grains of sand on the beach and measure the sea; I understand the speech of the dumb and hear the voiceless.
 The smell has come to my sense of a hard shelled tortoise boiling and bubbling with a lamb's flesh in a bronze pot: the cauldron underneath it is of bronze, and bronze is the lid.</em></aside>